CosmologicalEmulators/Effort.jl/docs/src/example.md

 P_{\mathrm{obs}}\left(k_{\mathrm{obs}}, \mu_{\mathrm{obs}}\right)= \frac{1}{q_{\|} q_{\perp}^2} \cdot P_g\left(k_{\text {true }}\left[k_{\mathrm{obs}}, \mu_{\mathrm{obs}}\right], \mu_{\text {true }}\left[k_{\text {obs }}, \mu_{\mathrm{obs}}\right]\right)
 ```

-The Alcock-Paczyński (AP) effect can be included in two different ways:
+In the `Effort.jl` workflow, the Alcock-Paczyński (AP) effect can be included in two different ways:

 - by training the emulators using spectra where the AP effect has already been applied
 - by using standard trained emulators and applying analitycally the AP effect